 Create a VSP.COM Member Account and get instant access to your personal benefit information.
 Check out your coverage, find a doctor, see past visits and more.CREATE AN ACCOUNT

 The color of your eyes depends on how much of the pigment melanin you have in your iris—the colored part of your eyes.
 The more pigment you have, the darker your eyes will be.
 Blue, grey, and green eyes are lighter because they have less melanin in the iris.

 Most people in the world will end up with brown eyes.
 The next most common colors are blue and grey, and green is the rarest color.

 Besides giving our eyes color, melanin helps protect them from the sun.
-Because they have less pigment, light eyes are much more sensitive to the sun's harmful rays than brown or black eyes.
+Light eyes are much more sensitive to the sun's harmful rays than darker eyes because they have less pigment.